 Our lives have been affected in so many ways by this coronavirus pandemic, but how has the education industry in particular changed and how can we support the next generation in this new reality?

-On Sunday, August 16th 2020 four speakers came together to discuss the impact of COVID-19 on the educational industry in Japan.
-We heard from these four speakers at the TOMODACHI Generation Summit in September 2019, before the pandemic outbreak began, to discuss the education industry in Japan from a local, federal, entrepreneurial, and technological perspective.
+On Sunday, August 16, 2020, four speakers came together to discuss the impact of COVID-19 on the educational industry in Japan.
+We heard from these four speakers at the TOMODACHI Generation Summit in September 2019, before the pandemic outbreak began, where they discussed the education industry in Japan from local, federal, entrepreneurial, and technological perspectives.
 We brought them back together once again for a virtual conversation on the new and current challenges and opportunities that COVID-19 has presented, with a total of 109 attendees joining the webinar.

 The discussion touched upon the resilience of the educational sector, but also highlighted that this is the perfect time to really push the envelope and change the archaic way things have been done in this industry in Japan.
 “We need to act as if the rules of the game have changed” said Yasutomo Sanui of Life Is Tech! and “Our circumstances bring light to new knowledge and skills” said Noriko Kadonome of DO-IT Japan (University of Tokyo) who runs a nonprofit organization dedicated to supporting people with disabilities.